 Smart Snippets are powerful.
 They automate question answering in a manner that is both relevant and timely for an individual user.
 It should be noted, however, that Smart Snippets are only as effective as the quality of your content.

-Content should be created with the intent of it being found, and chances are, if you’re optimizing for the web, you’re already optimizing for question answering.
-Check out “How to Optimize Content for Smart Snippets” to find out if you’re doing it right, and, if so, how to improve upon what you’re already doing.
+Content should be created with the intent of it being found.
+Chances are, if you’re optimizing for the web, you’re already optimizing for question answering.
+Check out “How to Optimize Content for Smart Snippets” to find out if you’re doing it right, and how to improve upon what you’re already doing.